Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Abstract

 \section{Abstract}

 The goal of this paper is to detect objects by exploiting their interrelationships.
-Rather than relying on predefined and labeled graph structures, we infer a graph prior from object co-occurrence statistics.
-The key idea of our paper is to model object relations as a function of initial class predictions and co-occurrence priors to generate a graph representation of an image for improved classification and bounding box regression.
-We additionally learn the object-relation joint distribution via energy based modeling.
-Sampling from this distribution generates a refined graph representation of the image which in turn produces improved detection performance.
-Experiments on the Visual Genome and MS-COCO datasets demonstrate our method is detector agnostic, end-to-end trainable, and especially beneficial for rare object classes.
-What is more, we establish a consistent improvement over object detectors like DETR and Faster-RCNN, as well as state-of-the-art methods modeling object interrelationships.
+Contrary to existing methods, which learn objects and relations separately, our key idea is to learn the object-relation distribution jointly.
+We first propose a novel way of creating a graphical representation of an image from inter-object relation priors and initial class predictions, we call a context-likelihood graph.
+We then learn the joint distribution with an energy-based modeling technique which allows to sample and refine the context-likelihood graph iteratively for a given image.
+Our formulation of jointly learning the distribution enables us to generate a more accurate graph representation of an image which leads to a better object detection performance.
+We demonstrate the benefits of our context-likelihood graph formulation and the energy-based graph refinement via experiments on the Visual Genome and MS-COCO datasets where we achieve a consistent improvement over object detectors like DETR and Faster-RCNN, as well as alternative methods modeling object interrelationships separately.
+Our method is detector agnostic, end-to-end trainable, and especially beneficial for rare object classes.